MaxxRider/Leech-Pro/README.md

 A Telegram Torrent (and youtube-dl) Leecher based on [Pyrogram](https://github.com/pyrogram/pyrogram)

 # Benefits :-
-    ✓ Drive/Teamdrive support/All other cloud services rclone.org supports
+    ✓ Telegram File mirrorring to cloud along with its unzipping, unrar and untar ✓ Drive/Teamdrive support/All other cloud services rclone.org supports ✓ Unzip
-    ✓ Unzip
     ✓ Unrar